getalp/Lightweight-Transformer-Models-For-HAR-on-Mobile-Devices/README.md

 python main.py --architecture HART --dataset RealWorld --positionDevice chest --localEpoch 200 --batch_size 64
 ```

-Replace 'chest' with one of the below to train on different a position
+Replace 'chest' with one of the below to test on different a position

 ```
 chest, forearm, head, shin, thigh, upperarm, waist